-Andrew explains Sexual Imposition according to Ohio law, and the ramifications of being charged with Sexual Imposition.
+Andrew explains Gross Sexual Imposition according to Ohio law, and the ramifications of being charged with Gross Sexual Imposition.

 I first began doing legal research in my father’s law office as a teenager.
 Though I took some time away to study and teach criminology, my innate desire to help others on a more personal level eventually led me back to the practice of law.